ingrammicro/concerto/Go Releaser Procedure.md

 # Documentation for a publication procedure of the CLI binaries

+In order to generate stable releases for IMCO Cloud Orchestrator Command Line Interface, the IMCO team proceeds based on the Software Development Life Cycle (SDLC) guidelines that complement the current procedure:

+- Link to Confluence space: [Software Development Life Cycle](https://cloudteam.atlassian.net/wiki/spaces/COAL/pages/357369124/Software+Development+Life+Cycle#SoftwareDevelopmentLifeCycle-Releases)

+> Note: Consider current "Go Releaser Procedure" document as a complementary helpful guide for CLI in addition to SDLC document; which is the main guide used in IMCO platform.

-In order to generate a new release for IMCO Cloud Orchestrator Command Line Interface, several stages could take place as release candidates - RCn - depending on planning time and release needs of project goals.
+So, along development life cycle, several stages could take place from prereleases to stable releases; which mainly differ in stability and depending on planning time and release needs of project goals.

-The succesive release candidates will be a set of different release no published and identified as non-production ready.
+The succesive releases will be a set of different releases no published and identified as non-production ready.

 Finally, a new release will published and identified as production ready.

-This publication procedure mechanism requires to install and configure goreleaser tool.
+This publication procedure mechanism requires to install and configure "goreleaser" tool.
 The 'goreleaser' tool is added in order to automate the release generation process.

-"GoReleaser is a release automation tool for Go projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps."
+>"GoReleaser is a release automation tool for Go projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps."

 - <https://goreleaser.com/>
 - <https://github.com/goreleaser/goreleaser>